 AP French Language Score Calculator 2026

-Enter your multiple‑choice and free‑response points to predict your overall AP French score (1‑5) using the most recent College Board curve.
+Enter your multiple-choice and free-response points to estimate your overall AP French Language and Culture score (1-5) for the 2026 exam cycle using the latest official exam details and score-distribution data.

 Jump to Calculator →AP French Score Calculator